cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/call_me_mrs_miracle_2010.md

 description = """Mrs Merkle (or Mrs. Miracle as she is know by some) finds herself in a toy department of a department store that is having all kinds of financial problems, but leave it to this kind lady as she will get the Christmas spirit flowing very freely at this store."""

 [taxonomies]
-xmas_genres = ['Fantasy', 'Drama', 'Hallmark', 'Family', 'TV Movie', 'Comedy']
+xmas_genres = ['Fantasy', 'Comedy', 'Hallmark', 'TV Movie', 'Family', 'Drama']

 [extra]
 film_url = """https://letterboxd.com/film/call-me-mrs-miracle/"""